anshumanbh/brutesubs/README.md

 When enumall finished, and GoBuster and Sublist3r had already finished earlier, endgame kicked off and combined all the output into one merged output:

 ![endgame](/img/enumallendgame.png)

+## Future Ideas:

+* Implement Alt-DNS on the subdomains generated
+* Implement assetnote to notify of newly identified subdomains
+* Implement port scanning, http screenshots, checking for hostile subdomains takeover type vulnerabilities
+* Implement Directory bruteforcing

+## Troubleshooting:

+If the dockerfiles fail to build sometimes, just run it again.
+It happens mostly because of network connections, atleast for me.